NathanHarding/Covid.jl/README.md

 At the technical level, an event is a function together with some arguments and a scheduled time for execution.
 When the function is executed, more events may be scheduled as part of the execution.
 For example, when a person is tested for Covid, his/her _last_test_date_ is updated and test results are scheduled for 2 days into the future.
-S/he is also quarantined until the test result is available, with compliance being a model parameter.
+S/he is also quarantined until the test result is available, with compliance determined by the relevant model parameter.

 ## The Sequence of Events